In this Article

 Make a solution of baking soda and water.
 Dip a washcloth in the solution and use the cloth to wipe the affected area.
 This will ease the symptoms considerably.
 You can also bathe your baby with a bucket of water containing 1 tablespoon of baking soda.

 Add one cup of oatmeal (powdered) in a bathtub of water and bathe your baby with this.
 The water will turn milky once you add the oatmeal to it.
 Make sure to use organic oatmeal and not the ones that come with preservatives.
-Bathe your baby for 15-20 mins and pat them dry.
+Bathe your baby for 15-20 mins and pat him dry.

 4. Sandalwood Powder